meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 Accident victims seem less supportive of adaptation level theory; they do not take more pleasure in ordinary events and rated themselves significantly less happy in general than the control groups.
 Paraplegics exhibited a strong nostalgia effect, rating their pasts as much happier than the controls.
+#### Alternative Explanations
 **Alternatively** (instead of adaptation level theory), it could be explained that the decreased satisfaction of the lottery winners is that good luck in a lottery may actually be more painful than pleasurable.
 Sudden changes or extreme outcomes, even though positive, may be stress inducint (Dohrenwend & Dohrenwent, 1974; Rahe, 1972; Vinokur & Selzer, 1975).
 Stories such as Faustus, King Midas or the Sorcerer's Apprentice warn us that having out dreams fulfilled can create more problems than are solved.

 However, the dissatisfaction and lowered happiness in lottery winners is not due to the misfortune or negative effects of a great life event (ie. in the sense that winning the lottery was an unpleasant experience or a mixed blessing) - more so that the peak experience with the lottery makes more ordinary joys pale in comparison.

-It is also entirely possible that lottery winners could just have a changed perspective on ordinary events than the actual impact of these important events (cognitive appraisal vs )
+It is also entirely possible that lottery winners could just have a changed perspective on ordinary events than the actual impact of these important events (cognitive appraisal vs subjective effect).
+##### Perspective T